 - Instances This is the most common type.
 You can choose as many instances as you wish for a policy (limited by the number of instances you're licensed to use).
-For each instance, you can define whether you back up all its attached volumes, some, or none. - EBS Volumes If you wish to back up volumes, not depending on the instance they are attached to, you can choose volumes directly.
+For each instance, you can define whether you back up all its attached volumes, some, or none.
+Also, for each instance you can decide whether to take snapshots (default for Linux), take snapshots with one initial AMI (default for Windows) or just create AMIs. - EBS Volumes If you wish to back up volumes, not depending on the instance they are attached to, you can choose volumes directly.
 This can be useful for backing up volumes that may be detached part of the time, or move around between instances (e.g. cluster volumes). - RDS Databases You can use CPM to backup RDS databases using snapshots.
 There are advantages with using the automatic backup AWS offers.
-However, if you need to use snapshots to back up RDS, or if you need to back up databases in sync with instances, this option may be useful.

-• Redshift Clusters - You can use CPM to backup Redshift clusters.
-Similar to RDS, there is an automatic backup function available, but using snapshots can give an extra layer of protection.
+However, if you need to use snapshots to back up RDS, or if you need to back up databases in sync with instances, this option may be useful. - Aurora Clusters Even though Aurora is part of the RDS service, Aurora is defined in clusters rather than in instances, and so CPM treats them a bit differently.
+Use this type of backup target to back-up your Aurora clusters. - Redshift Clusters You can use CPM to backup Redshift clusters.
+Similar to RDS, there is an automatic backup function available, but using snapshots can give an extra layer of protection.'

-From the Backup Targets screen you can click on "Add Instances," "Add Volumes," "Add RDS Databases," or "Add Redshift Clusters" to add backup targets to the policy.
+From the Backup Targets screen you can click on "Add Instances," "Add Volumes," "Add RDS Databases," "Add Aurora Clusters," or "Add Redshift Clusters" to add backup targets to the policy.
 When adding backup targets, you see all the backup targets of the requested type that reside in the current region, except the ones already in the policy.
 You can select another region to see the objects in it.
 In case you have many objects, you have the ability to filter, sort, or browse between pages.
 Furthermore, for each backup target, you can see the number of policies it's already in ("Policies" column).
 If the number is larger than zero, you can click on it to see which policies it's in.
 You can see the selection screen for instances in Figure 4-3